-Why Fiction and Fantasy are so Important for Children
+Why Stories are So Important for Children

-Before they learn how to write, they are already making up stories, reenacting scenes from their favorite movies, and creating elaborate worlds for their toys and character personas to inhabit.
+Before they learn how to write or effectively communicate, they are already making up stories, reenacting scenes from their favorite books, and creating elaborate worlds for their toys, friends, and imagined characters to inhabit.
 We see this all the time in the way children play.

 When I was a kid, I used to beg my dad to let the grass grow a little longer every summer so I could hide my Jurassic Park dinosaurs in the lawn and recreate the raptor chase from The Lost World.